M4rrs/AWS-Notes/Getting Started with AWS.md

 ##### Software Development Kits (SDK)
 - Handy when you want to integrate application source code with AWS services.
 - E.g. Using **Python SDK** to write code to store files in **Amazon Simple Storage Services (Amazon S3)** instead of on your local hard drive.
+##### Access Keys
+- Enables access to AWS resources outside the console.
+- Can be deactivated and regenerated.

 --------
 ## Infrastructure as Code (IaC)